 A total of 17,991 birds were counted representing 69 species, not far from our record species count of 73 set in 2005.
 Records were set for Red-bellied Woodpecker (12), Tufted Titmouse (155), Northern Cardinal (269), Carolina Wren (14), Downy Woodpecker (106), Barred Owl (7), and Red-breasted Merganser (54).
 Look at this list.
 Red-bellied Woodpecker, Tufted Titmouse, Northern Cardinal, and Carolina Wren are all "southern" species that have expanded their range northward in recent years.
 Interestingly, the first Northern Cardinal in the Burlington area CBC was reported in 1958, the first Tufted Titmouse in 1968 (and then not again until 1977), the first Carolina Wren in 1974, and the first Red-bellied woodpecker in 1999.
 There is a message about climate change in this data.

 At the other end of the spectrum irruptive species from the north-Pine Grosbeak, Common Redpoll, Pine Siskin, and Bohemian Waxwing-were well-represented in the count.
 In particular, Pine Grosbeaks (193) were seen in 10/13 sectors after not being counted at all in our circle since 2007.
 This photograph of a Pine Grosbeak was taken at Technology Park in South Burlington.
 Likewise, Common Redpolls (633) were numerous with nomadic flocks encountered in 10/13 sectors as they foraged voraciously on weed seeds and birch catkins.
-For more information about the identification and behavior of irruptive species go to the Hermit Thrush page on this website and check out the article on Winter Finches, which was written in 2011 and updated for the 2012-2013 season.

 The first Burlington area CBC occurred in 1948.
 That year four participants recorded 18 species and 1297 individual birds.
 How our Circle has grown since that time!